Gospel of St. Nicholas of Rošci: Manuscript

-The manuscript is dedicated to the Matthew the Apostle, Mark the Evangelist, Luke the Evangelist and John the Apostle together with him, an illustration of the trademark of one of the evangelists - Matthew as angel, Mark as a winged lion, Luke as winged ox and an John as eagle.
-The letter in which the Gospel was written in Serbian Cyrillic constitutional alphabet, and the spelling of verb books which was present in Serbian literature in 13th century.
+The manuscript is dedicated to Matthew the Apostle, Mark the Evangelist, Luke the Evangelist and John the Apostle.
+It is written on parchment, 16×10.5 cm in size, with 144 pages with around 27 lines of text per page.
+It is decorated with illuminations, initials and flags, gold and silver details.
+The beginning of each gospel is accompanied by an illustration of the symbol of one of the evangelists — Matthew as an angel, Mark as a winged lion, Luke as a winged ox and John as an eagle.
+The alphabet in which the Gospel was written is the Cyrillic ustav alphabet.
+The orthography follows that of older Glagolitic books, suggesting that the manuscript was directly or indirectly copied from a Glagolitic source.